ethereum-optimism/specs/specs/protocol/revenue-sharing.md

 ### Deploying `RevenueSharer`

 #### Existing Chains
-Deployed manually using create2 so there is a consistent address across chains.
-It won't be in the `0x42...` namespace.
-That is not possible without a hardfork.

 #### Chains after version X.Y.Z of OP Stack
 Part of the genesis creation for new chains.